Understanding just-in-time (JIT) VM access

 To solve this dilemma, Microsoft Defender for Cloud offers JIT.
 With JIT, you can lock down the inbound traffic to your VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.

-How JIT operates with network security groups and Azure Firewall
+How JIT operates with network resources in Azure and AWS

-When you enable just-in-time VM access, you can select the ports on the VM to which inbound traffic will be blocked.
+In Azure, you can block inbound traffic on specific ports, by enabling just-in-time VM access.
 Defender for Cloud ensures "deny all inbound traffic" rules exist for your selected ports in the network security group (NSG) and Azure Firewall rules.
 These rules restrict access to your Azure VMs’ management ports and defend them from attack.

 If other rules already exist for the selected ports, then those existing rules take priority over the new "deny all inbound traffic" rules.
 If there are no existing rules on the selected ports, then the new rules take top priority in the NSG and Azure Firewall.

 When a user requests access to a VM, Defender for Cloud checks that the user has Azure role-based access control (Azure RBAC) permissions for that VM.
 If the request is approved, Defender for Cloud configures the NSGs and Azure Firewall to allow inbound traffic to the selected ports from the relevant IP address (or range), for the amount of time that was specified.
+In AWS, Defender for Cloud creates a new EC2 security group that allow inbound traffic to the specified ports.
 After the time has expired, Defender for Cloud restores the NSGs to their previous states.
 Connections that are already established are not interrupted.

 JIT does not support VMs protected by Azure Firewalls controlled by Azure Firewall Manager.
 The Azure Firewall must be configured with Rules (Classic) and cannot use Firewall policies.